-Program Director, Alice Armitage, Startup Legal Garage.
-Alice is a Yale Law School alumna ’80 and the first woman Editor-in-Chief of the Yale Law Journal.
+Alice Armitage, Associate Professor & Director, Startup Legal Garage | Alice is the Associate Professor in charge of the fieldwork component of the Startup Legal Garage.
+She is a Yale Law School alumna (Class of ’80) and the first woman Editor-in-Chief of the Yale Law Journal.
 Her early career included years at Arnold & Porter and the Treasury Department, and she has taught as an adjunct at UCLA.
 More recently, Alice was founder and CEO of a mobile safety app startup and has provided consulting for other startup companies.

 Drew Amerson, Program Manager, Startup Legal Garage | Drew is in charge of recruiting startups, cultivating partnerships with law firms and supporting law students in their placements.
 He is a graduate of Carleton College and Columbia Law School.
 After law school, Drew completed a fellowship with the National Center on Poverty Law and worked as a business litigator with firms in Chicago and San Francisco.
 More recently, he founded a legal tech company that matched freelance attorneys with companies and law firms.